 Horton emphasizes the importance of working with each patient to assess and meet their individual needs and goals, and aiming to support them in living successfully with scoliosis.

-There are three main types of braces: the Boston brace, Milwaukee brace, and the Charleston bending brace, also known as the “nighttime brace.”
-The Boston and Milwaukee braces are similar, except that the Milwaukee brace has a neck ring for added stabilization.
 The Charleston bending brace is intended only for sleeping in, whereas the other two are intended to be worn 23 hours per day.
 This dosage of bracing has been found to be effective.

 Does scoliosis cause back pain?

 Because back pain is caused by many factors—not just one—it’s hard to determine if scoliosis is a primary cause of back pain.
 But research can help you sort that out.

 One research of more than 1,300 elderly people with scoliosis found that they’re more likely to experience back pain than those without scoliosis.
 Interestingly, they found no correlation between the degree of the scoliosis and the severity of the symptoms.
 The researchers also found that back pain was more prevalent in those who had received surgery to treat scoliosis.